-Inside lots shall have minimum side setbacks, which total t_Twenty (20%) percent of the lot width, of the lot measured across the front setback line with a minimum total of ten (10) feet minimum, and up to a maximum of twenty (20) feet maximum.
+Inside lots shall have minimum side setbacks, which total $\underline{\mathsf{t}}$ Twenty (20%) percent of the lot width, of the lot measured across the front setback line with a minimum total of ten (10) feet minimum, and up to a maximum of twenty (20) feet maximum.

 ii.
-Side street: A minimum side setback of f Fifteen (15) feet, shall be required and maintained from any side line of a building site that abuts upon a street provided, however, that buildings on corner lots which have one (1) side abutting upon a street on which other lots in the same block face, shall setback a minimum distance from such side street as is provided herein as the minimum front setback for buildings facing such side street.
+Side street: A minimum side setback of f Fifteen (15) feet. shall be required and maintained from any side line of a building site that abuts upon a street provided, however, that buildings on corner lots which have one (1) side abutting upon a street on which other lots in the same block face, shall setback a minimum distance from such side street as is provided herein as the minimum front setback for buildings facing such side street.
 The required side setbacks shall be equal on both sides unless an uneven distribution is used to mitigate an existing contextual condition on the property as determined by the Board of Architects.
 An existing contextual condition may include but shall not be limited to the location of tree(s), existing structures on the property, or existing non-conforming setback conditions.
 In no case shall a side setback be less than five (5) feet.

 c.
 Rear setback.
-A minimum rear setback of t
+A minimum rear setback of t-Ten (10) feet. shall be maintained and required on all buildings If compatible with the neighborhood character, the Board of Architects may allow a rear setback of five (5) feet for one-story structures.

-i.
-Ten (10) feet for two-story structures. shall be maintained and required on all buildings ii.
-Five (5) feet for one-story structures, as determined by the Board of Architects if compatible with the neighborhood character.
+Uncovered steps and walkways may be located at a lesser distance than the setback.
+All other structures and mechanical systems shall comply with setback requirements.

-6. Height: Two (2) stories or twenty-five (25) feet, measured from finished floor to the flat roof deck or tie-beam on the top floor. of single-family residence buildings and height of special-use buildings.
-No single-family building shall be constructed in the City that is more than two (2) stories in height.
+6. Height: Two (2) stories or twenty-five (25) feet, measured from finished floor to the flat roof deck or tie-beam on the top floor. of single family residence buildings and height of special use buildings.
+No single family building shall be constructed in the City that is more than two (2) stories in height.